Introduction to SalesForce Testing:

 The primary purpose of a CRM tool is to sustain the relationship of an organization with its customers once the product is delivered to customers.
 Over the time, along with providing CRM services, SalesForce started to offer cloud storage as well, which reduced the hassle of maintaining physical servers for data storage of web applications.

-This tutorial on Salesforce Testing will give you a brief introduction about the tool along with its benefits and other features in simple terms for your easy understanding.
+This SalesForce Testing tutorial will give you an idea about how to perform SalesForce testing along with its benefits and other features in simple terms for your easy understanding.

 What You Will Learn: